4695 Chabot Road,

 As fewer retirees have the luxury of defined pension plans (guaranteed payments from ex-employers), more emphasis is placed on Social Security benefits as a secure source of retirement income.
 Financial planning for social security involves maximizing the income benefits by choosing the optimal claiming strategy for individuals and couples.

 Carr Wealth Management, LLC, specializes in helping people pursue their financial goals with knowledge-driven solutions, not product-driven.
 Anthony Carr, CPA, CFP®, owner, has dedicated his career to helping people make better financial decisions.
-Social Security planning requires knowledge in various financial areas, including taxes.
-The decisions made today involving your social security can have an impact on future monthly income for the next twenty to thirty plus years.
+Social Security planning requires knowledge of various financial areas, including taxes.
+The decisions made today involving your social security can have an impact on future monthly income for the next twenty to thirty-plus years.

 The basic decisions involving your Social Security benefits may be straightforward enough, but in some cases, thoughtful planning may create substantial lifetime savings.